IbrahimFadel/IbrahimFadel/README.md

 ### Hi there 👋

-Welcome to my profile!
+Welcome to my github!

-I'm a student in Toronto, Canada.
-If you want to see more about me, check out my [personal website](http://ibrahimfadel.com)
+I'm a computer engineering student at the University of Toronto.
+I like all things tech, but I love compilers, and I love operating systems.
+If you want to see my completely out of date, hopefully eventually to be updated website, click here [personal website](http://ibrahimfadel.com).